Not Samuel the prophet

 Prior to this story, we learned that “Saul inquired of the Lord,” but “the Lord did not answer him, either by dreams or by Urim or by the prophets” (1 Samuel 28:6).
-Because of Saul’s disobedience and evil conduct, the Lord refused to communicate with him through any means, including His prophets.
+Because of Saul’s continued disobedience and evil conduct, the Lord refused to communicate with him through any means, including His prophets.
 Even if Samuel was alive, he would have had nothing to tell King Saul.
-So, in desperation, Saul decided to seek the witch to obtain advise.
+So, in desperation, Saul decided to seek the council of the witch of Endor.

 The Bible Says, after death a person: returns to dust (Psalms 104:29), knows nothing (Ecclesiastes 9:5), possesses no mental powers (Psalms 146:4), has nothing to do with anything on earth (Ecclesiastes 9:6), does not live (2 Kings 20:1), waits in the grave (Job 17:13), and continues not (Job 14:1, 2).

 In His service,